rabbitmq/rabbitmq-website/client-libraries/amqp-client-libraries.md

 Libraries provide an entry point to a node or a cluster of nodes.
 Its name is the "environment".
 The environment allows creating connections.
-It can contain infrastucture-related configuration settings shared between connections (e.g. pools of threads for the Java library).
+It can contain infrastucture-related configuration settings shared between connections (e.g. pools of threads for Java).
 Here is how to create the environment:

 <Tabs groupId="languages">